loopccoew/Buffer-6.0/README.md

 - **Game Idea:** Players make financial choices (e.g., paying bills on time, overspending) that influence their score.
 - **Learning Outcome:** Demonstrates the impact of responsible financial decisions.
 - **DSA Used:**
+  - `List` to store game tile scenario, previous position
-  - `Arrays` to simulate decision outcomes and score tracking
+  - 'Dict' to map actions to score changes
+  - Stacks: LIFO,classic use of stack to revert moves
+  - Random

 ---